 It was named the Tipton County Heritage Center because:

 The Heritage Center is a final resting place for valuable old books, county histories, old records and documents, and a storage place for out-dated public records from the courthouse, the city of Tipton and the small towns.
-It will house many of the original copies of Tipton County newspapers and a very large number of school records from all of the townships.
+It will house a very large number of school records from all of the townships.

 The history library also functions as a center for the family records of the local citizens, as well as a genealogical resource center for family biographies, and books and materials for researching family histories.